“How much do pawn shops pay for silver” is an extremely common question, but its answer depends on a few different factors.

 Since silver prices fluctuate every day, it is wise to check the price of silver and historical prices on the day you intend to sell it.
 You can look at historical silver pricing charts and see for yourself.

-The chart below shows historical silver pricing fluctuations over the past ten years.
+The chart below shows historical silver pricing fluctuations from 2007 to 2017.
 Take a look at the past five years below that so you can see more granularly which months silver tends to rise and fall.

 Now that we’ve answered your question “how much do pawn shops pay for silver,” sign up for PawnGuru for free to get real offers from pawn shops near you.